JADE LEONARDLowther Hall Anglican Grammar School

 Some of the Lowther Hall students pictured with the LSF students during their 2011 visit to Vietnam.

-school visits to date and encourage other schools around the world to get involved.
+schools around the world to get involved.

 It is a wonderful opportunity to introduce students to philanthropy and to help them walk in the world with greater social awareness.
 Also to have the opportunity to meet fellow students in a developing country and hopefully to return to their home countries with renewed appreciation.
 We now have several schools who make this visit to Lifestart Foundation Vietnam an annual trip.